Alberta 2030: Building Skills for Jobs is a transformational vision, direction and new way of working for our province’s higher education system.

 Modernize governance of the system to increase collaboration and drive outcomes.

-This 10-year strategy will provide a roadmap for implementing aspects of Alberta 2030, including mechanisms to enable on-going stakeholder advice and system-wide coordination.
+The 10-year strategy provides a suite of flagship initiatives, including mechanisms to enable ongoing stakeholder advice and system-wide coordination.

 Examples of current and future initiatives to support the goals of Alberta 2030 include: